-2 and they conspired all of them together to come and fight against Yerushalayim, and to cause confusion therein.
+2 and they all conspired together to come and fight against Yerushalayim and to throw it into confusion.

-3 But we made our prayer unto our God, and set a watch against them day and night, because of them.
+3 Because of them we prayed to our God, and set up a watch over them day and night.

-7 Therefore set I in the lowest parts of the space behind the wall, in the open places, I even set the people after their families with their swords, their spears, and their bows.
+7 I stationed, on the lower levels of the place, behind the walls, on the bare rock—I stationed the people by families with their swords, their lances, and their bows.

-8 And I looked, and rose up, and said unto the nobles, and to the rulers, and to the rest of the people: ‘Be not ye afraid of them; remember the Lord, who is great and awful, and fight for your brethren, your sons and your daughters, your wives and your houses.’
+8 Then I decided to exhort the nobles, the prefects, and the rest of the people, “Do not be afraid of them!
+Think of the great and awesome Hashem, and fight for your brothers, your sons and daughters, your wives and homes!”

 ha-bo-NEEM ba-kho-MAH v’-ha-no-s’-EEM ba-SE-vel o-m’-SEEM b’-a-KHAT ya-DO o-SEH va-m’-la-KHAH v’-a-KHAT ma-kha-ZE-ket ha-SHA-lakh

-Throughout the Bible, God does wonders and miracles to save the Jewish people.
-For example, He split the Red Sea so the Jews could cross and then sent it crashing over the powerful pursuing Egyptian army.
-Although a nation under the direct protection of God should not need arms to defend itself, it is the Torah’s way that people should conduct themselves in a natural manner.
-Only if necessary will God intervene with open miracles.
-This verse describes how in Nehemiah’s time, the Jews working to rebuild the walls of Jerusalem would work with one hand while holding weapons of self-defense in the other.
-Though they rely on their own strength for protection, they remember that the Lord is the source of that strength, and only if He wills it will they be successful.
-As verse 3 describes, first they “made… prayer unto our God,” and then they “set a watch” against their enemies day and night.
-Today, it is the soldiers of the Israel Defense Forces who protect the nation of Israel.
-At the swearing-in ceremonies for the Israeli army, each soldier is handed both a gun to hold in one hand and a Hebrew Bible to hold in the other.
-In this way, Israeli soldiers are the spiritual descendants of Nehemiah’s work force who are reminded that it is not their strength alone that protects the nation.
+Throughout the Tanakh, God does wonders and miracles to save the Jewish people.
+Although perhaps one would think that a nation under Hashem’s direct protection should not need arms to defend itself, it is His will that people conduct themselves in a natural manner.
+Only when necessary will Hashem intervene with open miracles.
+This verse describes how in Nechemya’s time, those rebuilding the walls of Yerushalayim would work with one hand while holding weapons of self-defense in the other.
+Though they rely on their own strength for protection, they remember that the Lord is the source of their might and their success.
+As described earlier in verse 3, first they “prayed to our God,” and then they “set up a watch” against their enemies.
+Today, the soldiers of the Israel Defense Forces are the ones protecting the Nation of Israel.
+At IDF swearing-in ceremonies, each soldier is given a Tanakh to hold in one hand, and a gun in the other.
+In this way, Israeli soldiers are the spiritual descendants of Nechemya’s work force who are reminded that it is not their strength alone that protects the nation, but Hashem above.Comment

-13 And I said unto the nobles, and to the rulers and to the rest of the people: ‘The work is great and large, and we are separated upon the wall, one far from another;
+13 I said to the nobles, the prefects, and the rest of the people, “There is much work and it is spread out; we are scattered over the wall, far from one another.